Quantile Q-Learning: Revisiting Offline Extreme Q-Learning with Quantile Regression: Experiments

 \subsection{Main Results}

 In this section, the results of the proposed algorithm are presented on D4RL datasets, and its performance is compared with baseline methods.
 Our approach consistently outperforms or matches state-of-the-art in-sample and model-free offline RL baselines under dataset-specific hyperparameter tuning using a unified hyperparameter setting across diverse domains (Locomotion, Adroit, and AntMaze) and dataset types.
 The results are summarized in Table~\ref{tab:main-results}.
 Furthermore, training curve comparisons are presented between two improved versions of XQL: MXQL and our proposed QQL.
 As shown in Figure~\ref{fig:combined_QQL_vs_MXQL}, QQL demonstrates more stable training dynamics, with lower standard deviation, and achieves more optimal performance.
+In terms of computational cost, QQL requires approximately 1.6× the wall-clock training time of XQL (4 hours vs. 2.5 hours for 1M timesteps on an RTX 4070), primarily due to the additional quantile regression and value estimation.
+We consider this overhead acceptable given the gains in stability and final performance.